bacula-web/bacula-web/core/external/phplot/README.txt

   + PHP-5.3.2 has a bug in rendering TrueType fonts (TTF).
 Avoid using this version if you use TTF text in PHPlot.

+  + The default TrueType font can be changed by external factors.
+If you enable TrueType fonts, but don't select a font name, PHPlot can find a default TrueType font on many systems, including Windows.
+However, the selected font can change if you install or remove software.
+For example, on Windows, PHPlot may select the Arial font.
+But then, if you install LibreOffice, the default font will change to Liberation Sans.
+This will change plot appearance.
+This happens because LibreOffice installs the Liberation font family in the Windows fonts directory, and the Liberation Sans font precedes Arial in PHPlot's list of candidate default fonts.